rajington/windowsapp/README.md

   - The "config loaded" alert show which config has been used
   - Adds `shell`, `open`, `clipboardContents`, `selectedText` functions
   - Determines which config file to use based on which was edited more recently
+  - Added option to auto-reload your config file when it changes
 - 2.0.4
   - Added an automatic updater!
   - Fixed some alert() visual uglies